michael-lowe-nz/daily/README.md

 Composer.json, looking into how the backend for forms works.
 RESTful API endpoints with Silverstripe Auth is hard owl.carousel will take a bit of fiddling to look like it did, but some good css practice

+**31.7.17**
+Lots of pulling apart .css files and recomposing into multiple .scss files.
+Working with jQuery, managed to remove parents'dependency on jquery for the responsiveness of the carousel.
+Wanting to use more jQuery for doing front-end stuff as haven't really done at all in the past.